aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/css.md

 ## Block CSS Options

 You can apply a style sheet to a markdown paragraph through the use of `!css` command.
-For example, the markdown in \ref{css-markdown-example} is included in this document below.
+For example, the markdown in [css-markdown-example] is included in this document below.

 !listing id=css-markdown-example caption=Example markdown with CSS modifications.
 ```markdown